alexeyza/startup-programming/final submission.md

 After that date, the course staff will go over your projects, test them and evaluate them, without you being present, so it is very important that everything would be self explained.

-Make sure to fix issues that we gave you feedback on during the last milestone, and in case you need further clarifications, please write us an email ([taugadgets@gmail.com]()).
+Make sure to fix issues that we gave you feedback on during the last milestone, and in case you need further clarifications, please write us an email ([alexeyza@uvic.ca](mailto:alexeyza@uvic.ca)).
 Make sure that your GitHub repository is clear and informative.
 Make sure your application runs correctly on the target platforms (Firefox and Chrome/Chromium **or** Android **or** iOS).

 Give special attention to usability issues, look & feel, and simplicity.